kitsonk/homepage/posts/jsr-first-impressions/index.md

 Another problem that JSR appears to be trying to solve is **fully supporting TypeScript alongside Javascript**.
-TypeScript didn't exist with the creation of TypeScript and the solutions around TypeScript the community have arrived at really work around the challenges.
+TypeScript didn't exist with the creation of npm and the solutions around TypeScript the community have arrived at really work around the challenges.
 It is confusing for package maintainers, "do I ship both transpiled and source TypeScript code?
 If I ship both, how do I help the users consume the package?"
 It is a real mess.
 In JSR you publish your source, be it TypeScript or Javascript, and the registry makes sure that the users consume the right version of code.

 In addition, **published code is "zapped"** (which appears to be originally called FastCheck bit is migrating to Zap, which I suspect is because of the